Beautifeye/Doc2Answer/README.md

 # Doc2Answer
-Doc2Answer nails any document layout.
+Doc2Answer is an Italian Visual Document Understanding model that nails any document layout.